 But there is an easy way to give your dog comprehensive protection.

 Up to 40% of cats have arthritis* with it happening to any breed at any age.
 But it can be hard to spot as your cat is naturally good at hiding pain.
 By knowing the signs, you can ensure they get effective treatment to improve their quality of life.
+You know your cat best.
 If your cat isn’t their normal active self, try our online assessment to learn what to look out for, then visit your vet.

 Dog image Dog image Dog image

-Your dog can suffer from arthritis no matter their age, size or breed.
-In fact, it’s common with over 40% of dogs having it*.
-Knowing the warning signs can lead to a quicker diagnosis and treatment so that they can lead a better quality of life.
+Your dog can suffer from arthritis no matter what their age, size or breed.
+In fact, it’s common – with nearly 40% of dogs having it*.
+Knowing the warning signs can lead to a quicker diagnosis and treatment so that they can lead to a better quality of life.
+You know your dog best.
 If your dog has been slowing down lately or isn't its normal self, try our online assessment to learn what to look out for, then visit your vet.

 *KG MarketSense 2018 Global Veterinarian Market Research